 - About Us

 Over the past few years, the State of California has been ravaged by fire.
-Nearly 9,000 wildfires were reported alone in 2017 and destroyed over 1.2 million acres of land (which is approximately the size of Delaware), more than 10,800 structures and killed at least 46 people.
+Nearly 9,000 wildfires were reported alone in 2017 and wiped out over 1.2 million acres of land (which is approximately the size of Delaware), destroyed more than 10,800 structures, and killed at least 46 people.
+The recent Camp Fire in Butte County was also named the largest and deadliest fire in California history.
 If you or someone you know what impacted by these devastating fires, then you may be eligible for financial compensation.

 PG&E and Southern California Edison are responsible for providing electricity in California, but are they also responsible for the annihilation of land, homes and lives who fell victim to these fires?
 Consider these facts:

 Camp Fire – The Camp Fire located in Butte County started on November 8 and as of November 13, 6,522 residential structures and 260 commercial buildings have been destroyed, 120,000 acres have been burned, hundreds have been reported missing, and 42 people have lost their lives.
 These harrowing numbers have made this the largest and deadliest fire in California history.
 It has also been confirmed that PG&E filed a report with the California Public Utilities Commission saying that a power outage was recorded on its 115-kilovolt Caribou-Palermo line at 6:15 a.m. on November 8.
 Cal Fire says the blaze started at 6:29 a.m. and that the origins of the fire occurred near to the location where the firefighters first encountered the flames.

 Butte Fire – Cal Fire confirmed on September 16, 2015 that contact between a live tree and a PG&E power line sparked the Butte Fire.
 This caused the death of two residents, burnt more than 110 square miles of watersheds, and destroyed 549 homes, 368 outbuildings and four commercial structures costing over $90 million in firefighting costs.